mediamonks/pota/core/create-pota/README.md

 ### Combinations

-`create-pota` also has a few built-in template & scripts combinations for recommended setups:
+`@pota/create` also has a few built-in template & scripts combinations for recommended setups:

 ```bash
 # combination: muban